We created a free email series with Tips and Examples of Amazon Behavioral Questions.

 I candidate I interviewed online via mocki.co confessed after the mock interview: “I didn’t expect you to ask questions before I had given you my full answer.
 It disrupted my flow.”

 Your interviewer may or may not do the same thing.
 As an interviewer, I ask questions when something is not clear to me.
 I then ask probing questions to get into more details.
+I don’t wait until a candidate is done elaborating.
+Time is of the essence.

 How do you react when you are frustrated?
 How do you react to someone that doesn’t seem to understand what you are trying to convey?

 I remember this one candidate: I asked that candidate to explain a c++ concept he just had mentioned (glibc).
-I asked him to repeat as I did not hear him properly.
-He took offense and started patronizing me while giving his explanation.
+I asked him to repeat, as I did not hear him properly.
+He took offence and started patronizing me while giving his explanation.
 Increasing the tone of his voice and laughing.
 I seized this opportunity to test him further.
 The candidate became more and more impatient, to the point he became nearly rude.
 I stopped the conversation, thanked him for his explanation and moved on.

 Remain in a positive mindset.
 Be personable, Earn the Trust of your interviewers.